kapitanov/urlzip/README.md

 Actually, it uses [SMAZ](https://github.com/antirez/smaz), not ZIP, but you get the idea.

+Have to admin, it's not very useful, but it was quite fun to make!

 ## How it works

 First, you need to shorten an URL: